hznxnova/test-repo/README.md

 # Git & Github - The Full Course

-A fact-paced course for getting up to speed with Git and GitHub
+A fact-paced course for getting up to speed with Git and \G=

+Github